VideoCarp/python-lua/README.md

 Other Python versions (such as 3.5, 3.4, etc) may work, but have not been tested if you already have an older version, use that.
 If an error occurs, upgrade.
 * Download the scripts<br>
-You can clone this repository, or install the `main` folder.
+You can clone this repository, or install the `main` folder.<br>
 No compilation is necessary, Python is interpreted.
 * Run `compiler.py`<br>
 You will have now ran the compiler.